alessandroNarcisi96/Football-Match-Outcome-Prediction/README.md

 Since the dataset is smaller we'are going to apply KFold in order to get a more reliable score:
 Accuracy: 0.530 (0.007)

+## Milestone 5 Tuning the model
+The most important Adaboost hyperparameters are 3.
+They are :base_estimator,n_estimators,learning_rate.
+In this notebook we are going to tune just n_estimators and learning_rate.
+What do they represent?
+Basically n_estimators represents the number of weak learners that the algorithm is going the use.In this case they will stump.
+Learning rate is the Weight applied to each classifier at each boosting iteration.It is quite important to take in account these hyperparameters together because more trees may require a smaller learning rate; fewer trees may require a larger learning rate and it prevents overfitting.
+The default base_estimator is the decision tree and the feature importance is based on random forest so it is already a good choice.

+We are going to use GridSearchCV with RepeatedStratifiedKFold rather KFold to make sure that the proportion of HomeWin,AwayWin and Draw will be the same.
+It turns out that the best combination is learning_rate': 0.1, 'n_estimators': 500 with an accuracy of 0.5384

 ## Milestone 5 Conclusion